The State of Victoria owns a number of sought-after telecommunication sites across Victoria, Australia.

 You will be required to submit the following documents to obtain permits (if required):

-ESTA will now provide you with approval to proceed with your installation on site.
+Triple Zero Victoria will then provide you with approval to proceed with your installation on site.

 License commencement